 Q: Is there any way for the people at home to tell if they have plastic fragments in their water?
 Or is it only observable in a laboratory setting with specialized equipment?

 Q: The National Academy of Medicine recommends that men drink about 3 liters of water per day and that women drink about 2.2 liters per day.
-If people in the U.S. follow those recommendations, is there any way to estimate how many plastic particles will they be ingesting?
+If people in the U.S. follow those recommendations, is there any way to estimate how many plastic particles they will be ingesting?

 A: From our manuscript just submitted for peer-review: "To add context to our results, according to the National Academy of Medicine, women and men should consume 2.2 L and 3 L of beverage per day, respectively.
 If these beverages consist of tap water, or drinks derived from tap water (such as coffee, tea, or reconstituted juice), a woman may consume as many as 12 anthropogenic particles a day, while a man could consume up to sixteen.
 These daily doses add up to an annual total of nearly 4,400 particles for women and over 5,800 particles for men.
 These anthropogenic particle counts are in addition to those potentially consumed in other products, such as beer, sea salt and seafood."